The Myth of the "Right Influencer"

 Failed influencer campaigns are not just ineffective.
 They are expensive.
 Costs include wasted budget, missed opportunities, brand inconsistency, and internal skepticism.

-Over time, this can lead organizations to underinvest in a channel that, when done correctly, is highly effective.
+Over time, this leads organizations to underinvest in a channel that, when done correctly, is highly effective.

 A Better Model